 Pursuant to Regulation 26(3) of the Listing Regulations all the Directors of theCompany have affirmed compliance with the Code of Conduct of the Company.

-1) Mr. Motilal Oswal - Chairman Managing Director & Chief Executive Officer
+1) Mr. Motilal Oswal - Managing Director & Chief Executive Officer

-a.
-The Committee shall identify and ascertain the integrity qualification expertiseand experience of the person for appointment as Director KMP or at Senior Managementlevel and recommend to the Board his/her appointment.
+1. The Committee shall identify and ascertain the integrity qualification expertiseand experience of the person for appointment as Director KMP or Senior Management andrecommend to the Board his/her appointment.